History of Sciences and Ideas

-History of Science and Ideas at the University of Oulu is the only one of its kind in Finland.
-The staff consists of a professor and three university lecturers.
-There are also 2-3 post-doctoral researchers affiliated with the department.
-In 2017 there are about twelve doctoral students in the discipline and ca. ten students attain their MA-degrees annually.
+History of Sciences and Ideas at the University of Oulu is the only one of its kind in Finland.
+The staff consists of two professors and three university lecturers.
+There are also three post-doctoral researchers affiliated with the unit.
+In 2019 there are about ten doctoral students in the discipline and ca. ten students attain their MA-degrees annually.

 History of science explores changes in the understanding of science and how scientific practices have evolved over time.
 Historians of science also exam how scientific data has been collected and analysed, what sort of knowledge has been considered “scientific” and how science interlinks with politics, culture and ideologies.
-In our department, research topics include history of medicine, psychology and psychiatry as well as the physical sciences and the scientific revolution of the 17th and 18th centuries.
+In our unit, research topics include history of medicine, psychology and psychiatry as well as evolutionary theories, physical sciences and the scientific "revolution" of the 17th and 18th centuries.

 History of Science and Ideas,